-- LEEFF will provide bridge financing to companies with revenues in excess of $300 million a year.
+- LEEFF provides bridge financing to companies with revenues in excess of $300 million a year.

-- Eligible companies will receive $60 million or more to boost liquidity and prepare for a post-COVID-19 recovery.
+- Eligible companies could receive $60 million or more to boost liquidity and prepare for a post-COVID-19 recovery.

 - Large enterprises that meet the qualifying criteria for LEEFF may begin an application by completing the online enquiry form here and sending it to email@example.com.

 Sector-specific measures include:

 - Up to $1.72 billion to the governments of Alberta, Saskatchewan, and British Columbia, and to the Alberta Orphan Well Association, to clean up orphan and inactive oil and gas wells.

 - Up to $750 million for a new Emissions Reduction Fund to support workers and reduce emissions in Canada's oil and gas sector, with a focus on methane.

 - Details on when the Fund will open have not been released; however, the website has a sign-up to receive updates and notifications about the program.

 - This fund will provide primarily repayable contributions to conventional and offshore oil and gas firms to support their investments to reduce greenhouse gas emissions.
 Of this amount, $75 million will be allocated to the offshore sector.

 - An enhancement to Farm Credit Canada (FCC) to allow for an additional $5 billion in lending capacity to producers, agribusinesses, and food processors.